Air Force

 Air Force Diagnostic Imaging (4R0X1): Career Details

-Specialist will also prepare the equipment and patients for studies and therapeutic procedures.
+These specialists will also prepare the equipment and patients for studies and therapeutic procedures.

-Education, Qualifications and Training
+Education, Qualifications, and Training

-The education, qualifications and training required are listed below.
+The education, qualifications, and training required are listed below.

 Education